-Your heated cycle with a low heat setting provides gentle drying for some synthetics, knits, and delicate fabrics.
+Your heated cycle, with a low heat setting, helps provide special care for drying some synthetics, knits and delicate fabrics.

 NOTE: To help reduce wrinkling, remove the load from the dryer as soon as tumbling stops.
 This is important for permanent press, knits and synthetic fabrics.
 Do not overdry.
 Overdrying can cause shrinkage, static cling, and damage some fabrics.